• Student Management System

 – Direct attention toward some pleasant experience.

 Research shows that things work in similar ways in therapeutic relationships as well.
 A treatment protocol that is similar to handling a child’s scraped knee works for adults with chronic pain as well, even if it does not involve any actual treatment.
-It helps to switch the brain from the red mode to green mode and experience pain relief as a result.
+It helps to switch the brain from red mode to green mode and experience pain relief as a result.

 For example, in an interesting study about treating irritable bowel syndrome (IBS) with dummy acupuncture (investigating the placebo effect), researchers were interested in differentiating how much of the symptom improvement could be attributed to time passing alone, how much to the therapeutic ritual (the act of inserting pretend-needles) and how much to the patient-practitioner relationship (1).
-So they divided 262 people into the following three groups:
+They divided 262 people into the following three groups:

 1. A wait list group that did not receive any treatment;